passcod/blook/2017-feb-10-monthly-update.md

   emotions in violent manner.
 Even a less-monstrously-sensitive Mirakula is strained and isolates herself, even while she has lived through dozens or hundreds of such events already and could be thought to be inured against the horror.
-So, anyway, I liked this fic a lot. {185k words}
+Anyway, as you may see, I liked this fic a lot. {185k words}

 Also enjoyed, but no lengthy comment:

 - {HP} [Harry Potter and the Metamorph](https://www.fanfiction.net/s/10516162/1/Harry-Potter-and-the-Metamorph). {42k words}
+- {HP} [Not Normal](https://www.fanfiction.net/s/7144149/1/Not-Normal).
+Higher description:action ratio than Tolkien. {585k words}

 I've been reading a lot of [Bobmin]'s stories, to honour his rich contribution to the fandoms.
 These are all excellent.